-EV Infrastructure Australia & New Zealand
+EV Infrastructure in Australia

 EV infrastructure is one of the key barriers often cited by potential EV drivers or those looking to switch to their first electric car.
 EV infrastructure refers to the availability of EV charging stations (EVSE) found in easy to access public areas including workplaces, car parks, council areas and along major highways and arterial roadways.
 Without adequate EV infrastructure many EV drivers may fear that they may possibly run out of battery range, otherwise known as range anxiety.